 A better division of work is to design the same flow on all platforms.
 The insight of user testing can help us improve everyone’s work.

 It’s not advisable to test with less than 5 users as 5 is the optimal number of people to find most of the problems in interface (Jacob Nielsen).

-It’s actually ok to test with friends.
-The initial doubt is that friends may give positive feedbacks but I avoided that by saying the design is by a team mate.
-It solved the bias well.
+It’s actually still objectve to test with friends.
+The initial doubt is that friends may give positive feedbacks but I avoided that by saying the design is done by a team mate.
+It solved the bias and reluctance to give negative feedback well.